kadmin-remctl

 Description

-At Stanford, we are currently running three Kerberos realms: an MIT Kerberos v5 realm, an Active Directory realm, and an AFS kaserver Kerberos v4 realm.
-We also have middleware and web applications that support changing or resetting passwords, creating new accounts, examining principals, and enabling or disabling accounts based on affiliation changes.
-Rather than give all of these systems kadmin access (and force them to use kadmin clients, which is difficult since many are written in Java), and rather than forcing them to do realm synchronization themselves, we export an interface via remctl and use the Java remctl client to talk to that interface.
+When I left Stanford in 2014, we were currently running two Kerberos realms: a Heimdal Kerberos realm and an Active Directory realm.
+We previously also had an AFS kaserver Kerberos v4 realm.
+We also had middleware and web applications that support changing or resetting passwords, creating new accounts, examining principals, and enabling or disabling accounts based on affiliation changes.
+Rather than give all of these systems kadmin access (and force them to use kadmin clients, which is difficult since many are written in Java), and rather than forcing them to do realm synchronization themselves, we exported an interface via remctl and use the Java remctl client to talk to that interface.

 Requirements

 The kadmin backend is written in Perl and requires the Perl Expect module.
-It calls the Kerberos v5 kadmin and kpasswd programs and therefore requires that they be available.
-For integration with the AFS kaserver Kerberos v4 realm, it can also use kasetkey.
+The Heimdal version also requires the IPC::run module.
+The MIT version (kadmin-backend) calls the Kerberos kadmin and kpasswd programs and therefore requires that they be available.
+The Heimdal version similarly requires kpasswd, but uses the Perl module Heimdal::Kadm5 for kadmin operations and requires it be installed.
+For integration with the AFS kaserver Kerberos v4 realm, it uses kasetkey (only available in old releases of wallet).
 The Kerberos v4 synchronization is disabled by default.

 The kadmin backend can propagate instance creation and deletion to an Active Directory.
 To use this support, you will need the Perl Encode, MIME::Base64, and Text::Template modules.
 (Encode and MIME::Base64 come with Perl 5.8 and later.)
 You will also need k5start and the OpenLDAP binaries ldapadd, ldapdelete, and ldapmodify.

 The passwd_change C client requires the C libremctl library be available to build (plus, obviously, a C compiler).
-It and ksetpass also requires a Kerberos library; either MIT Kerberos or Heimdal should be sufficiant (although currently the client will produce much better error messages using MIT Kerberos).
+It and ksetpass also require a Kerberos library; either MIT Kerberos or Heimdal should be sufficient.

 Finally, the backend is intended to be run under remctld and use remctl to handle authentication, privacy, and integrity.